-When fans come to the Los Angeles Memorial Coliseum, they’re pushing for more than a victory from the USC Trojans or the Los Angeles Rams.
-They’re also part of a sustainability effort that has helped push the stadium past the “zero waste” goal line.
-For a stadium with a capacity of more than 90,000, that’s no small feat.
-Our venue now ranks as one of the most sustainable stadiums in the country.
+When fans come to the Los Angeles Memorial Coliseum, they are supporting more than a victory for the USC Trojans – they’re taking part in a sustainability effort that has helped push the stadium past the zero waste goal line.
+For a stadium with a capacity of more than 75,000, that is no small feat.
+Our venue ranks as one of the most sustainable stadiums in the country.
 See how the stats stack up.

 What is Zero Waste?

-During the 2018 football season, the Coliseum’s zero waste program successfully achieved zero waste status (90%+ diversion rate) on 14 of 17 football game days.
-Of the 293 tons of waste generated in the stadium during the 2018 season, approximately 267 tons were recovered through recycling and composting practices.
-A total of 128 tons of compost has been recovered, and 139 tons of material has been recycled, compared to just 26.35 tons of waste sent to the landfill.
+During the 2021 football season, the Coliseum’s zero waste program successfully achieved an 86% waste diversion rate.
+Of the 74 tons of waste generated in the stadium during the season, approximately 64 tons were recovered through recycling and composting practices.
+A total of 24 tons of compost has been recovered, and 40 tons of material has been recycled, compared to just 10 tons of waste sent to the landfill.

 We’re #1 (and #2)

-The Los Angeles Memorial Coliseum is the largest NFL stadium and second-largest college stadium to achieve zero waste.
+The Los Angeles Memorial Coliseum is the largest stadium in the Pac-12 and the second-largest college stadium in the United States to achieve zero waste.

-Our Zero Waste Initiative partners include Athens Services, our waste hauler, and Legends Hospitality, the stadium’s concessionaire, along with BASF, EcoSafe Zero Waste and Waxie.
+Our zero waste partners include our janitorial partner ABM, our waste hauler Republic Services, our recycle hauler Recycling Pays, and our concessionaire Legends Hospitality, along with BASF, EcoSafe Zero Waste, USC Office of Sustainability and Waxie Sanitary Supply Co.
 Together, we have accelerated stadium greening.

-2018 Outstanding Practices in Venue/Event Resource Recovery Award
+2018 CRRA Outstanding Practices in Venue/Event Resource Recovery Award

 2018 National Designation as a World War I Centennial Memorial

-2017 NECA Las Angeles Electrical Excellence Award (Field Lighting)
+2017 NECA Los Angeles Electrical Excellence Award (Field Lighting)

 1984 Official Designation as a National and State Historic Landmark